 - Your work requires that you travel away from your tax home for “substantially longer” than the length of a workday.

 - You will be sleeping away from home while traveling for work.

 Truck drivers can either deduct 80% of their actual meal expenses or the per diem rate.
-For 2020, the rate is $66 per day for travel within the continental U.S. or $71 outside the continental U.S. (although rates may vary depending on location).
+As of January 2021, the per diem rate is $66 per day for travel within the continental U.S. or $71 outside the continental U.S. (although rates may vary depending on location).